akexorcist/RoundCornerProgressBar/README.md

 * Round value configurable (recommend dp) for a corner of progress bar
 * Color changable for a progress
 * Adjust padding range between progress bar and progress or between image icon and progress
-* Easy easy and easy to use
+* Easy easy and easy

 Simple Usage